DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

    auto almost_pi = static_cast<int>(3.14159);

-Some people may have also (or only learned) the C-style cast:
+Some people may have also learned the C-style cast:

 .. code-block:: cpp